SABMIS: Sparse approximation based blind multi-image steganography scheme: Introduction

+{Let us consider the example of telediagnosis that refers to remote diagnosis.
+In this, medical images are distributed to some doctors for analyses and recommendations.
+During distribution, an unauthorized person can access these images and misuse them.
+To make this distribution process more secure, instead of directly sharing images, these can be hidden in a cover image using our steganography scheme and then the obtained stego-image can be shared.
+In this example, multiple secret images need to be shared (we consider sharing a maximum of four medical images).
+The existing transform based steganography schemes, which are inherently resistant to steganographic attacks, do not have such an embedding capacity.
+If we try to increase their capacity, then the quality of stego-image or extracted secret images gets degraded.}

+{The most novel feature of our innovative scheme is that it is a combination of different components that helps us achieve the competing goals of increasing embedding capacity, good quality stego-image as well as extracted secret images, and high resistance to steganographics attacks.
+Each of these components is discussed next.}

-{Our innovative scheme has three components, which we discuss next.
-The \textit{first} component, i.e., embedding of secret images, consists of the following parts:\\ (\romannum{1}) We perform sub-sampling on a cover image to obtain four sub-images of the cover image. \\ (\romannum{2}) We perform block-wise sparsification of each of these four sub-images using DCT (Discrete Cosine Transform) and form a vector. \\ (\romannum{3}) We represent each vector in two groups based upon large and small coefficients, and then project each of the resultant (or generated) sparse vector onto linear measurements by using a measurement matrix (random matrix whose columns are normalized).
-The oversampling at this stage leads to sparse approximation. \\ (\romannum{4}) We repeat the second step above for each of the secret images. \\ (\romannum{5}) We embed DCT coefficients from the four secret images into ``a set'' of linear measurements obtained from the four sub-images of the cover image using our new embedding rule. }
+The \textit{first} component, i.e., hiding of secret images, consists of the parts below. \\ (\romannum{1}) We perform sub-sampling on a cover image to obtain four sub-images of the cover image. \\ (\romannum{2}) We perform block-wise sparsification of each of these four sub-images using DCT (Discrete Cosine Transform) and form respective vectors. \\ (\romannum{3}) We represent each vector in two groups based upon large and small coefficients, and then {oversample each of the resultant (or generated) sparse vector using a measurement matrix based linear measurements.} The oversampling at this stage leads to sparse approximation. \\ (\romannum{4}) We repeat the second step above for each of the secret images. \\ (\romannum{5}) We embed DCT coefficients from the four secret images into ``a set'' of linear measurements obtained from the four sub-images of the cover image using our new embedding rule.